 Store baked ziti covered in the refrigerator or in the freezer in a freezer-safe container.

 The best way to thaw baked ziti is in the refrigerator for 24 hours before reheating.

-If your ziti was frozen in a microwave-safe container, theoretically you could reheat it in the microwave.
+If your ziti was frozen in a microwave-safe container, you could reheat in the microwave.

-What Cheeses Are used To Make Baked Ziti?
+What Cheeses Are Used To Make Bake Ziti?

-The most popular cheeses used to make ziti are ricotta, mozzarella, and paremsan.
-You could also use mascarpone or a parmesan-reggiano blend.
+The most popular cheeses used to make ziti are ricotta, mozzarella, and parmesan.
+You could also use Mascarpone or a Parmesan-Reggiano blend.

 In a pinch, you could also substitute cream cheese, cottage cheese, or provolone.

 How Do You Keep Baked Ziti From Drying Out?